clc3-CloudComputing/jku-ws20/4 Continuous Deployment/exercise 4.3/README.md

     ```console
     fmt.Fprintf(w, "Hello there, it is %d:%d", t.Hour(), getMinute(t.Minute(), t.Second()))
     ```
-    This triggers now the CI pipline, which compiles the code and pushes a new Docker image with a tag equals to the Git-commit.
+    This triggers now the CI pipline, which compiles the code and pushes a new Docker image with a tag equals to the Git-commit hash.

 1. Again inform keptn about the availability of a new artifact by executing the following command: